 The Richmond area is currently home to 18 age-restricted communities as well as six active lifestyle communities.
 Thanks to local builder StyleCraft Homes, Richmond will be seeing several more active adult communities in the next few years.
 Let’s take a look at the two communities they’ve already built and two that are currently under construction.

 Greenwich Walk in Moseley was StyleCraft’s first 55+ community in the Richmond area.
 It opened in 2017 and hosts 360 single-family and attached homes.
 Developer HHHunt also contributed home models to the community.
-Homes range in size from 1,721 to 2,212 square feet and include two bedrooms, two or two-and-a-half bathrooms, and two-car garages.
+Homes range from 1,721 to 2,212 square feet and include two bedrooms, two or two-and-a-half bathrooms, and two-car garages.
 Homes are priced from the mid $200s to the mid $300s.
-Amenities include a clubhouse with fitness center and sauna, pavilion, parks, and walking trails.
+Amenities include a clubhouse with a fitness center and sauna, a pavilion, parks, and walking trails.
 The community is part of the FoxCreek community so homeowners also have access to the Terrace Swim and Racquet Club.
 It features a fitness center, indoor lap pool, and three tennis courts.

 Chickahominy Falls in Glen Allen was built by StyleCraft and Cornerstone Homes with construction beginning in 2017.
 Floor plans and pricing have yet to be announced, but 300 single-family homes are expected to be built upon completion.
 The community will be unique in that it will be Richmond’s first active adult “agrihood.”
 This means the community will include a working farm, orchards, and community gardens.
 Neighbors will work together to create and sustain a healthy lifestyle while growing a connection to the land.
 To celebrate the community’s harvests there will be regular feasts and dinner events.
 Amenities will include a clubhouse, fitness center, outdoor pool, fire pit, pavilion, catering kitchen, and scenic walking trails.